mikedenly/mikedenly.github.io/_posts/2021-05-14-removing-accents.md

   dplyr::rename(admin1 = NAME_1)
 ```

 Let's see what these accented characters look like.
-Incidentally, because R Markdown has a tough time reading them, with use a screenshot here:
+Because R Markdown has a tough time reading them, I'll use a screenshot to show the results here:

 ![](https://raw.github.com/mikedenly/mikedenly.github.io/master/images/moldovaaccents.png)